littlstar/littlstar.github.io/content-guide.md

 ### Sponsored vs Featured

-Sponsored and featured videos are prominently displayed by our platform on the web, in our mobile apps, and in our advanced VR Head Mounted Displays (HMDs) like the GearVR and the Oculus Rift.
+Sponsored and featured videos are prominently displayed by our platform on the web, in our mobile apps, and in our advanced VR Head Mounted Displays (HMDs) like the [Oculus Rift](https://www.oculus.com/) or [GearVR][].
 Sponsored and featured videos are curated by our Content Team and are selected based on the content in the piece as well as the professional quality of the video and its banner.

 Sponsored videos are showcased in the large hero section at the top of our [homepage](https://littlstar.com), as well as within any [categories](https://littlstar.com/categories) to which that video has been added.
 In our mobile apps sponsored videos appear before all other videos in the Home tab as well as in the top horizontal slider of the Discover tab.